drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/fxa_1_12_1_0_1.png){: loading=lazy }
 #### Interaction of Compound 21 with Factor Xa

-The following is a view of the interaction of compound 21 with factor Xa.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/interaction-compound-21-factor-xa-2983f99b'><i class='fa fa-play' aria-hidden='true'></i></button>The following is a view of the interaction of compound 21 with factor Xa.
 Note that this guanidine analog fills the aryl-binding pocket more completely than the amidino group.
 It also extends deeper into the S4 pocket.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer